 These market reports are compiled by MFT and MOFGA for the purpose of supporting farmer and buyer communication and creating clarity in a rapidly changing market.
-Observations are collected biweekly with crucial and insightful input from the same group of wholesale buyers and diversified farmers concentrated in the Portland and Mid-Coast markets– huge thanks to those folks for taking the time.
-This information is solely for informational and observational purposes, and is likely most helpful for small, diversified farms selling to the local wholesale marketplace, such as stores that are committed to purchasing local foods, and at farmers’ markets.
-We hope their insights from week to week, and over the course of the season, help you assess and gauge your own experience and observations about supply and demand trends.
+Observations are collected biweekly with crucial and insightful input from wholesale buyers and diversified farmers.
+Huge gratitude to those folks for taking the time.
+This information is solely for informational and observational purposes, and is likely most helpful for small, diversified farms selling to the local wholesale marketplace, such as stores that are committed to purchasing local foods.

 View the full report HERE.